MegOlson/eat-up/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-## User Stories

-* User can create an account with a username and email.
-* User can search for restaurants by cuisine type within a specified city and receive a list of 20 restaurants.
-* User can view and interact with each restaurant on google map simulator.
-* User can choose to save a restaurant to their favorite's list.
-* User can view a list of their favorited restaurants.

 ## Technologies Used

 * _HTML_